ical4j/ical4j-user-guide/docs/index.md

 # Introduction

-The iCal4j project is a collection of Open Source Java libraries providing support for working with interoperability standards such as iCalendar and vCard.
-Each library focuses on a specific subset of interoperability functionality, with the aim to be concise and easy to understand.
+The iCal4j project is a collection of Open Source Java libraries for creating semantically-rich calendar and scheduling data. iCal4j is based on the iCalendar and vCard specifications, with each library focused on a specific subset of interoperability functionality.

-## Model
+## What is iCalendar?

-Model libraries primarily implement data structures that represent interoperability specifications such as iCalendar and vCard.
+The iCalendar standard was originally created from a collaboration of leading groupware developers, as a way for their software to interoperate.

 The core iCal4j library provides an implementation of the iCalendar [specifications](https://www.ical4j.org/rfcs/) that are designed to facilitate interoperability between calendaring and scheduling software systems.

-iCalendar provides a common data format used to store scheduling information such as events, appointments, to-do lists, etc.
-Most calendaring tools include some level of support for the iCalendar standard.
+iCalendar provides a common data format used to store scheduling information such as events, appointments, to-do lists, etc. Most calendaring tools include some level of support for the iCalendar standard.

 ## Active Projects